Modern Foreign Language (French)

 At Moor Hall we aim to raise standards and achievements in French for all children through quality first teaching and a SEN friendly environment.
 Cultural diversity is valued and all members, both adults and children, are treated with respect.
 The Moor Hall Child pupils’ standards and drivers are at the forefront of all we do.
 In a safe, healthy and stimulating environment child are expected to achieve their full potential in order that they become confident language learners and are given opportunities to behave responsibly when applying their language skills in a variety of practical and exciting contexts.

-To introduce young children to another language in a way that is enjoyable and fun.
+- To introduce young children to another language in a way that is enjoyable and fun.

-To develop linguistic competence, extend their knowledge of and make the children aware that language has a structure and this structure differs from one language to another.
+- To develop linguistic competence, extend their knowledge of and make the children aware that language has a structure and this structure differs from one language to another.

-To develop pupils’ communication and literacy skills that lay the foundation for future language learning.
+- To develop pupils’ communication and literacy skills that lay the foundation for future language learning.

-To help children develop their awareness of cultural differences in France and other countries.
+- To help children develop their awareness of cultural differences in France and other countries.

-To underpin the curriculum with the Moor Hall Child values: achieving, confident, healthy, responsible.
+- To underpin the curriculum with the Moor Hall Child values: achieving, confident, healthy, responsible.

 There is a thematic approach to the French units taught and regular focus on a healthy lifestyle which is in accordance with the vision for Moor Hall School.
-Healthy foods, recreational activities, opinions and sport are focused on in every year to enforce our school drivers.
+Healthy foods, recreational activities, opinions and sport are focused on in every year to enforce our school values.

 We aim to foster a love of language learning and competency in the four aspects of language acquisition

 (Speaking, Listening, Writing and Reading).
 Emphasis on grammar, vocabulary, knowledge about language and strategies for language acquisition ensures a solid foundation by the end of Year 6 when the children progress to secondary school.